-The remainder of this paper is organized as follows: The significance of this research is presented next; following that, the experimental program and analytical approaches to develop probabilistic tension capacity models are presented; the UW models to determine $C{T,UW}$ are then presented; and then, the one-step and two-step models to predict $C{T,SS}$ based on $C{T,UW}$ are developed.
-The one-step model captures more uncertainties than each of the two models in the two-step model is presented before the one-step model.
+The remainder of this paper is organized as follows: The significance of this research is presented next; following that, the experimental program and analytical approaches to develop probabilistic tension capacity models are presented; the UW models to determine $C{T,\mathrm{UW}}$ are then presented; and then, the onestep and two-step models to predict $C{T,\mathrm{SS}}$ based on $C{T,\mathrm{UW}}$ are developed.
+The one-step model captures more uncertainties than each of the two models in the two-step model formulation.
+Therefore, to ease the presentation, the two-step model is presented before the one-step model.
 The stress distributions in straight and helical wires in a strand and the tension capacity of wires and strands are then provided; finally, the conclusions drawn are provided.